T-count and T-depth of any multi-qubit unitary: Introduction

 \section{Introduction}

-The vision of Feynman \cite{1982_F} that a quantum computer can be used to overcome the limitations of classical computers, gained momentum with the design of quantum algorithms that outperform their classical counterparts for popular challenging problems like factorization \cite{1994_S,1999_S}, unstructured search \cite{1996_G}.
-Quantum circuits is one of the most popular way for describing and implementing quantum algorithms.
+The vision of Feynman \cite{1982_F} that a quantum computer can be used to overcome the limitations of classical computers, gained momentum with the design of quantum algorithms that outperform their classical counterparts for popular challenging problems like factorization \cite{1994_S,1999_S}, searching an unstructured solution space \cite{1996_G}.
+Quantum circuit is one of the most popular way for describing and implementing quantum algorithms.
 These consist of a series of elementary operations or gates belonging to a universal set and dictated by the implementing technologies.
 Like their classical counterpart, circuit synthesis and optimization is a significant part of any quantum computer compilation process.
 A compiler primarily translates from a human readable input (programming language) into instructions that can be executed directly on a hardware.
 An integral part of this process is \textbf{quantum circuit synthesis}, whose aim is to decompose a unitary operation into a sequence of gates from a universal set.
-Often, additional constraints are imposed on a synthesis task, like minimization of a certain resource.
-Such algorithms are called \textbf{resource-optimal synthesis algorithm}.
+Often, additional constraints are imposed on a synthesis task, like minimization of a certain resource like qubits, gates (total number), non-Clifford gates, multi-qubit gates, etc. We call them \textbf{resource-optimal synthesis algorithm}.